Dumfries House: Education

 Dumfries House is home to several separate education centres where school pupils can visit to learn about topics ranging from science, technology, engineering and maths (STEM) to farming and gardening.
 Education programs are linked into the Scottish Curriculum for Excellence and offer pupils from the surrounding Ayrshire, Dumfries and Galloway, Glasgow and Lanarkshire an opportunity to learn about future careers and learn new skills.

+The estate serves as the headquarters The King's Foundation and includes a cookery school and health and wellness centre, as well as providing education in traditional crafts in its "training quarter" where students learn "everything from stonemasonry, blacksmithing and joinery to glazing, horticulture and textile making."
 Centres are open year-round to primary schools and secondary schools.

 In 2022, the MacRobert Trust began funding a new purpose-built farming and rural skills training centre at Dumfries House, where the Prince's Foundation will host events and hands-on workshops for around 1,800 participants each year.
+According to the BBC, "In a part of Scotland where opportunities dwindled following the decline of mining, the transformation has been striking.
+Where there was once a dearth of opportunity, there is now possibility, with around 10,000 students studying on the estate each year."